Lima Memorial Health System Logo

 Shoulder exercises

 The rotator cuff is a group of muscles and tendons that form a cuff over the shoulder joint.
-These muscles and tendons hold the arm in its joint and help the shoulder joint to move.
+These muscles and tendons hold the arm in its joint and help the shoulder joint to move in a coordinated and pain-free way.
 The tendons can be torn from overuse, injury, or wearing away over time.

 Exercises can help strengthen the rotator cuff muscles and tendons to relieve your symptoms.